daguilarm/laravel-action-forms/README.md

 @stack('action-forms-scripts')
 ```

-If you are using `PostCss` in your Tailwindcss configuration, you will need to add the following line in your `tailwind.config.js`:
+If you are using `PostCss` in your Tailwindcss configuration, you will need to add the following lines in your `tailwind.config.js`:

 ```js
 module.exports = {